RusselCS/UIX/pk3/README.md

 --- Widget is now more concisely structured, icons are closer together.
 --- Each weapon slot's row/column now caps out at 5 weapons (changeable by player).
 --- Weapon order scrolls based on which weapon is selected now.
 --- Scroll order on the bar now matches the default scroll order for vanilla weapons.
+(Mod weapons will need to have their include and ACS order synced).
 --- Known issue: Due to an inheritance chain in vanilla, Laser Buster and Arrow Buster have to have an inverse order.
 It looks weird but only affects a cheat scenario.
 --- Removed the automated fetching of bar colors from ScriptBars.
 ----- Previously this method result in bars being colored incorrectly, but this change keeps the weapon bar from stepping on the toes of any actual bar scripts running.
------ ScriptBars can manually define bar colors by inheriting from ArsenalBar and ArsenalSecondBar and filling args in as normal.
+----- ScriptBars can manually define bar colors by inheriting from NormalBar and SecondBar and filling args in as normal.
 - SR50 Tailwind: Few smaller changes
 --- Now wooshes in the opposite direction (better matching SRB2)
 --- Transparency now matches the SR50 user's transparency
 --- Now properly disables if user disables all of UI Extensions

-FAQs:
-- Can you draw ammo on the teaminfo? (more specifically, "can you draw healer ammo on the team display?")
---- No. Or rather, not in a way that keeps this mod as generally applicable as possible.
---- The infrastructure isn't yet there to facilitate something like this.
-Maybe in the future.